TonyAnciaux/enron_emails_clustering/README.md

 We broke the task in two main steps.
 1. clusturing engine
-   - quick research of libraries for clusturing, specialised in NLP
+   - quick research of libraries for clustering, specialised in NLP
    - explore the data:
      * how do we represent the data?
 Vectorization?
      * cleaning